-Because each rebreather model is different, you will need to qualify on each rebreather model.
-However, once you are qualified you will not need to repeat the entire course to earn your certification with a different Type R rebreather model.
-The PADI Rebreather Qualifier focuses on the knowledge and skills needed to use a different Type R rebreather model.
+After certification as a PADI Rebreather Diver, you’ll need to qualify if you want to use a different rebreather model because procedures vary with each model.
+However, you don’t need to repeat the entire course.
+Just take a PADI Rebreather Qualifier program that focuses on the knowledge and skills needed to use a different Type R rebreather model.